Automattic/jetpack/readme.txt

 **Enhancements**

-* Blocks: add "Edit" button the Calendly block toolbar.
+* Blocks: add "Edit" button to the Calendly block toolbar.
 * Blocks: add new "Consent" field option to the Form block.
 * Connection: improve the reconnection process when your site is not properly connected to WordPress.com anymore.
 * Connection: improve messaging offered and displayed in the dashboard when there are connection issues between your site and WordPress.com.